turisap/React-GraphQL-starters/README.md

 This is a simple dashboard for monitoring projects and task at each one.
 Basically, it is a TODO app adjasted to a site manager's needs.
 However, far not all planned features have been implemented due to challenges appeared while using stack, namely complexity and failure-prone of code when making complex nested queries to the server.
+Additionally, it was too ambitious to build such a complex application only on my own, therefore most of features hasn't been implemented.

 ## Stack
 - Frontend: `Nextjs` and `React-Apollo`